lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-create-contribution-folder.md

 >[!NOTE]
  >
- >Ensure that you provide an appropriate name to the Contribution folder as you cannot modify the folder name after creation.
+ >A non admin user can only create and share a Contribution folder.
+Ensure that you provide an appropriate name to the Contribution folder as a non admin user can cannot modify or delete a Contribution folder after creation.
  >
  >Nesting of Contribution folder is not supported.
 You can create multiple Contribution folders within a folder but do not create a Contribution folder inside another Contribution folder.
  >